cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 from scipy.integrate import quad
 ```

-define the global variables that we're going to use across this article
+and define the global variables that we're going to use across this article

 ```{code-cell} ipython
     R = 8.31446  # Specific gas constant for dry air in J/(mol·K)